scotchadmins/test/call_api.md

 ## Overview

-This document provides comprehensive documentation for all VoIP call providers integrated in the Be-Broker CRM system.
+This document provides comprehensive documentation for all VoIP call providers integrated in the CRM system.
 The system supports multiple VoIP providers simultaneously, allowing different users to configure and use different calling services based on their preferences.

 ## Table of Contents